lorforlinux/docs.beagleboard.io/boards/beagleplay/02-quick-start.rst

 to browse documents and start programming your BeaglePlay!

 .. _beagleplay-AccessPoint-VSCode:

 Access Point
 ============

-By default BeaglePlay Access Point is enabled, You can connect to ``BeaglePlay-XXXX`` Access Point with password ``BeaglePlay`` and then browse to `192.168.7.2:3000 <http://192.168.7.2:3000>`_ to access the VSCode IDE.
+By default BeaglePlay Access Point is enabled, You can connect to ``BeaglePlay-XXXX`` Access Point with the password ``BeaglePlay`` and then browse to `192.168.7.2:3000 <http://192.168.7.2:3000>`_ to access the VSCode IDE.

 .. note::